 Take all your kimono gear plus a small bag down to the onsen area.
 You will then be given a tub which is like your locker for everything to go in (no photos of course unless you luck out and there is no one in there).

-My breakfast was so beautifully laid out – an Instagram shot waiting to happen!
+My breakfast was so beautifully laid out – an Instagram shot waiting to happen.
+Miyakowasurenoyado Koorogirou is so new it isn’t even on TripAdvisor.

 15. Kutani Museum

-One piece of Kutani porcelain is not under glass but it does have Mission Impossible-style security going on!
-The porcelain is displayed without glass to allow visitors to really appreciate the amazing depths of the colours.
-Several pieces also have mirrors behind them.
-This allows visitors to see the bottom of the pieces.
-The bottoms are often also coloured and filled with their own intricate details.
+One piece of Kutani porcelain is not under glass but it does have Mission Impossible-style security going on.
+The porcelain is displayed without glass to allow visitors to really appreciate the amazing depths of the colors.

 Special chairs were made for the museum which allows visitors to sit comfortably and view beautiful garden areas and be immersed in the overall experience which was just lovely.

-When I visited there was a temporary exhibition which featured the current living treasures of the Kutani porcelain world!
-It was fantastic to see this old art being upheld in its techniques but modernised in its interpretations – and also seeing this craft is still very much alive today.
+When I visited there was a temporary exhibition that featured the current living treasures of the Kutani porcelain world.
+It was fantastic to see this old art being upheld in its techniques but modernised in its interpretations – and also see this craft is still very much alive today.
 The pieces were just beautiful.

 16. Natadera Temple

-Natadera is a monastery/temple which was founded in 717 in the middle of a stunning rocky landscape.
-My visit to Natadera Temple Kaga was a huge Instagram highlight of my trip to this region!
-I wasn’t told until we arrived that the temple and its gardens are famous for their autumn leaves.
-They were absolutely stunning!
+Natadera is a monastery/temple founded in 717 in the middle of a stunning rocky landscape.
+My visit to Natadera Temple Kaga was a huge Instagram highlight of my trip to this region.

 After you have visited the temple itself don’t miss the Chinjudo observation platform.
 This provides a view over the entire area and particularly the Enchanted Rock Outcropping and makes for some stunning photos.